Updated: Feb 3

 You need to think of your business credit profile like a skeleton.
 The basic information may be there, but it's not enough.
 You actually have to add muscle and meat to those bones in order for the company to be strong.
 This is especially important if your business is less than ten years old, or if your company tends to spend more money with local stores, vendors, or suppliers, since those are the ones least likely to be auto-reporters to the major corporate credit bureaus.

 Unlike consumer credit, corporate credit bureaus give you the option of adding payment history to your file using one of their paid services.
-I recommend the monthly version D&B's CreditBuilder service to my clients ($159) because it allows me to get existing payment history added relatively quickly without the client having to opt in for a long-term service that can cost over $1,500.
+I recommend the monthly version D&B's CreditBuilder service to my clients (about $150/month) because it allows me to get existing payment history added relatively quickly without the client having to opt in for a long-term service that can cost over $1,500.

 Most business owners don't realize that adding just one positive payment to their credit file can boost their scores and ratings by up to 90%, so just imagine how much you can boost your company's credibility if you have 5, 10, or more payments to add!
 Here are actual results from three clients currently enrolled in the Powerboost program: